AOseni1/STEDI-Human-Balance-Analytics/README.md

 Privacy & Compliance: Ensured that all data handling adhered to privacy protocols, using only data from customers who had explicitly agreed to share their sensor data for research purposes.

-Technologies Used: AWS Glue, Apache Spark, AWS S3, AWS Lambda, Data Lakehouse Architecture, Python
+Technologies Used: AWS Glue, Apache Spark, AWS S3, AWS Athena, Python